Leaders in Wildlife Health

-The expertise of the Taronga team, comprising of professionals with decades of experience in their fields and the only full-time Zoo Veterinary Pathologist and Zoo Nutritionist, allows the Taronga Wildlife Hospitals to deliver first class care to a wide range of Australian and exotic animals.
+The expertise of the Taronga team, comprising of professionals with decades of experience in their fields and the only full-time Zoo Veterinary Pathologist and Zoo Nutritionist, allows the Taronga Wildlife Hospitals to deliver first-class care to a wide range of Australian and exotic animals.

 Our teams also support priority species recovery programs and provide inter-agency support to state and federal government departments.
-Taronga’s unique expertise allows us to play an important role in biosecurity, conservation interventions and animal welfare across globally.
+Taronga’s unique expertise allows us to play an important role in biosecurity, conservation interventions and animal welfare globally.
 Since 2013 Taronga has assisted state and federal enforcement agencies in assessing and caring for over 480 confiscated animals.

 Taronga’s specialist veterinary teams work under enormous pressure to respond to increasing demand for veterinary and wildlife care services.
 The pressure isn’t just on our teams, it’s also on our facilities.
 Built in the 1970’s, Taronga’s two current Wildlife Hospitals are now simply no longer fit for purpose.

 To future-proof Australia’s wildlife, we must provide our wildlife first responders the hospitals and rehabilitation facilities that meet the ever-growing demand for Taronga’s services to save our unique wildlife.

 Taronga's ambitious vision to bring to NSW Australia’s first state-of-the-art Specialist Teaching Veterinary Hospitals in Sydney and Dubbo will cement NSW as a global leader in wildlife conservation.